naomiomage/Pos_profit_loss_tracker/README.md

-Created transactions app
+Created the transactions app and Transaction model

-Added Transaction model